-Include in the printed program the festival schedule and the speakers' information (list speakers alphabetically by their parish city): the name of the parishes they represent, their names and the topics of their speeches.
-Also include the names (and short biographies) of the judges and the names of committee volunteers.
+Include in the printed program the festival schedule and the speakers' information (list speakers alphabetically by their district): the name of the parishes they represent, their names and the topics of their speeches.
+Also include the names (and short bios) of the judges and the names of the committee of volunteers.
+More ideas and sample resources can be found at www.goarch.org/oratorical.